Watbani/cse15l-lab-reports/index.md

   }
 }`

-The full command line  you ran to trigger the bug:
+## The full command line to trigger the bug:

 `bash runBugProgram.sh`

 A description of what to edit to fix the bug:

-It looks like you are not providing the filename as an argument.
-You should run your Bash script with the filename as a parameter, like this:
+The filename is not being provided as an argument.
+The Bash script should be ran with the filename as a parameter, like this:

 `bash runBugProgram.sh test.txt`

-Ensure you replace test.txt with your actual file name.
+Test.txt must be replaced with the actual file name.

-Part 2 – Reflection
+# Part 2 – Reflection

 One of the coolest things I learned the second half of this quarter is actually something unrelated to debugging, I really enjoyed meeting my lab mates and group's TA.
 Learning about their different cultures and backgrounds really stuck with me.